-The University Observatory hosts a range of astronomical telescopes for research, teaching and outreach.
-It is an outpost of the astronomy group at the School of Physics & Astronomy in St Andrews.
+The University Observatory in St Andrews is an unique venue combining astronomical research, teaching, and outreach.
+All activities are centered around our telescopes, ranging from 6cm to 94cm in size and from 1 year to 100 years in age.
+The observatory is an outpost of the astronomy group at the School of Physics & Astronomy in St Andrews.

 The first dome visible from the street is on top of the Scott-Lang building, left in the image.
 The building is today occupied by the Centre for Research into Ecological and Environmental Modelling (CREEM).
 The dome contains a 50-cm reflecting telescope with a spectrograph (currently not in use).